ZNHuang/OurVacation/README.md

 1. Write 'config.py', 'education.csv' and 'work_experience.csv' according to the format in the corresponding '_example' files.

 Note the csv files are actually not comma(,) seperated.
 We use semicolon(;) as delimiter here so we can use comma in the text.

+## Quirks

+1. You might need to scrow down as this tool is filling out the form.
+This happens with work experience page.
+If you don't, when trying to fill in the things not visible in the browser unless scrowing down, you might get an error "not clickable at point...".